Exceptional Hardship & Avoiding a Totting up Ban

 Exceptional Hardship is a special argument which can be put forward to avoid a ban in certain cases.
 It cannot be used for offences which carry an obligatory period of disqualification such as drink driving, dangerous driving, failing to provide a specimen etc.

 It is only relevant if you are facing a ban as a result of totting up.
 Please refer to our totting up of penalty points and avoiding bans page for more information about when this argument can be used.

 Derby based Solicitor, Lucy Whitaker has represented countless motorists who faced a totting up ban of at least six months.
 On virtually all occasions, the driver has walked away with their licence in tact, or with a much shorter ban.
 This is because we have been able to put forward an exceptional hardship argument to the court which gives the court discretion either not to ban the driver, or to ban them for a shorter period following which, the driver’s licence is returned without points.

 Below is some further information explaining what exceptional hardship is.
-If you’re facing a totting up ban, give us a call on 0330 1330 081 for some free advice.
+If you’re facing a totting up ban, give us a call on 0330 1330 081.
 We’ll give you an honest opinion about your chances of success so you can make an informed decision as to whether to instruct us.